Confirmation of Acceptance for Studies (CAS)

 New Students: You must contact the Admissions Team directly for your CAS.
 This webpage and CAS Request Form should not be used by new students who are due to commence a course.
 It is for continuing students only.

-An Expired Student Route Visa Vignette: Students outside UK who have been granted under the Student Route visa but whose 90 day visa vignette (sticker in passport) has now expired, must check if they can make an application to UKVI for a replacement visa vignette only.
+An Expired Student Route Visa Vignette: Students outside the UK who have been granted under the Student Route visa but whose 90 day visa vignette (sticker in passport) has now expired, must check if they can make an application to UKVI for a replacement visa vignette only.
 Further details about replacement visa vignette are explained here on UKCISA.

 Step 1 - Preparing your documents